Our Mission

 FEATURED PROJECTS

-With our partners, we prioritize projects that are part of a system of shared paths and parks; serve dense urban neighborhoods in need of open space; are beautiful, well-loved, and well cared-for; and enhance the health and well-being of people and the environment.
+With our partners, we prioritize projects that are part of a system of shared paths and parks serving neighborhoods that need them most.
 Here is a selection of innovative projects made possible through the collaboration of dedicated public and private partners.

 Blessing of the Bay Park